Khitan (circumcision): Procedure

 Circumcisions are usually carried out in health facilities or hospitals, and performed by trained medical practitioners.
 The circumciser can be either male or female, and is not required to be a Muslim but must be medically trained.
 There is no fixed age for circumcision in Islam, and the age when boys get circumcised, and the procedures used, tends to change across countries, cultures, families, and time.
 In some Muslim-majority countries, circumcision is performed on Muslim boys after they have learned to recite the whole Quran from start to finish.

 Time of circumcision

 Islamic scriptures do not fix a particular time for circumcision.
 Therefore, there is a wide variation in practice among Muslim communities around the world, with children often being circumcised in late childhood or early adolescence, depending on family, region, and country.
 The preferred age is usually seven, although some Muslims are circumcised as early as on the seventh day after birth and as late as at the commencement of puberty.

 In the Western Balkans, circumcision of Muslim boys is performed mostly from age three to seven.

 Celebrations

+A Turkish boy in traditional circumcision costume.

 The occasion is widely celebrated in Turkey and called "Sünnet Töreni", which marks the child's transition to adulthood.
 The custom is also done in Muslim areas in the Balkans where the celebration is called "Sunet".